 If you or someone you know has been affected by a disaster and needs immediate assistance, please call this toll-free number for information, support, and counseling.
 You will be connected to the nearest crisis center.

 Text TalkWithUs to 66746

-Screening and Referral for Substance Use/Abuse and Mental Health Issues
+Assessments and Referrals for Substance Use/Abuse and Brief Mental Health Screenings

 Addiction to any substance or behavior is a primary condition that is characterized by a specific set of symptoms and predictable outcomes, which include but are not limited to, continuing use or behaviors in spite of negative consequences and the need for increased use or behaviors in order to experience the same effect.